sahilbathla/paypal_subscription/README.md

 Paypal_subscription
 ===================

-Demo app of paypal subscription
+Demo app of paypal subscription(Tested on Rails 4.0)

 Summary
 ===================

-Only premium users of this application can view the premium page and to be a premium member you have to subscribe for the service via paypal
+Only premium users of this application can view the premium page and to be a premium member you have to <strong>subscribe</strong> for the service via paypal

 How to use
 ===================